dibsonthis/vortex-dist/README.md

 To run the program, simply call `./run` in the root directory.
 This will launch the intepreter with the provided entry point.

 <b>This repository contains executable files (the Vortex interpreter and modules).
 They are provided pre-compiled as a convenience, and there's no need to compile anything yourself.
 Simply clone the repository and start writing.</b>

+To view and compile Vortex source code, including the source code for the provided modules, (visit the official repository)[https://github.com/dibsonthis/vortex].